bmdavis419/MMCTypeScriptCourse/README.md

 # MMCTypeScriptCourse
-A 14 week MMC Scholars project group, built to teach the basics of TypeScript.
+A 14 week MMC Scholars project group, built to teach the basics of TypeScript, NextJS, Firebase Auth, and TailwindCSS.